 Required Permissions

 These permissions grant access to the bare minimum data that the device requires to function.
 This would be the most important part of notifying the customer.
-With this info a customer should be able to make the assessment if the risk or cost of privacy is worth the benefit the product provides.
+With this information a customer should be able to make the assessment if the risk or cost of privacy is worth the benefit the product provides.
 (Turgut, Boloni, 2017, pg.63)

 Secure Device Procedures